Home Energy Efficiency for Real Estate Professionals Course

 Attendance Policy:

-InterNACHI's online courses are open to all students, can be taken from anywhere, at any time, and can be taken again and again without limit.
+InterNACHI's online courses are open to all students, can be taken from anywhere, at any time, and can be taken repeatedly without limit.

 Correspondence Course Identification Statement:

-An affidavit is presented to the student in the beginning and end of the course to attest to the student's identity.
+An affidavit is presented to the student at the beginning and end of the course to attest to the student's identity.

 Online Evaluation Statement: